VVSD-Charan/WeatherVerse/README.md

 9.Overall, the website provides a user-friendly and informative weather service that is accessible to anyone with an internet connection.

+##How to open?
+-First of all, you need to create an account in <a href="https://rapidapi.com/hub">Rapid API</a>
+-Then install the RapidAPI extension in VS Code and create new request by filling header information of both key and host provided in javaScript file.
+-Send the request and automatically data will be fetched.
+-Open the index.html file in live server to open the project.

 ## Screenshots -